RaptorRepack/RepackToolkit/Toolkit/Changelog/v2.2.0/Readme.txt

 Important Note
 --------------
-• Highly recommended for Windows 11 or Windows 10 (Professional Edition) to use now this Repack Toolkit
+• Highly recommended for Windows 11 or Windows 10 (Professional Edition) to use now this Repack Toolkit.